 • Online booking converts significantly better than a contact form alone

-• Your About page matters more in dentistry than almost any other industry, patients choose a person, not just a practice
+• The About page matters more in dentistry than almost any other industry, patients choose a person, not just a practice

-Your Dental Clinic Website, Ready in a Weekend
+Your Client’s Dental Website, Ready in a Weekend

-Every page from this guide, already built.
-Just add your content and go live.
+Every page a dental clinic needs, already built.
+Hand it over, add the content, and go live.

 Bright Bite - Dental Clinic & Dentist WordPress Theme